The best Amazon Prime Day deals 2020: best PC deals from around the web

 10. Shiny happy deals

-Amazon Prime Day is on, and we're hunting for deals.
-For Amazon, Prime Day is a chance to sell tons of its own products, but there are also discounts on some PC hardware and accessories, too.
-New Prime Day deals will keep popping up today and throughout Wednesday, and we're collecting the ones that are actually worth a look.
+Amazon Prime Day is on, and we're hunting for the best deals.
+For Amazon, Prime Day is a chance to sell tons of its own products (especially old models that it wants to get rid of), but there are also discounts on some PC hardware and accessories, too.
+New Prime Day deals will keep popping up throughout Wednesday, since it's actually a two day affair, and we're collecting the ones that are actually worth a look.

-In past years, Prime Day has been a summertime sale reserved specifically for members of the subscription-based Amazon Prime service.
-You'll need an Amazon Prime membership to take advantage of some of these savings.
-But not all of them—there are even some good bargains at competing retailers like Best Buy and B&H Photo who are getting in on the action.
+As the name suggests, you'll need an Amazon Prime membership to take advantage of some of these deals.
+That's not true of all of them, though.
+We've included Amazon deals aren't officially Prime Day deals if they're good enough to warrant it.
+There are also some good bargains at competing retailers like Best Buy and B&H Photo.

-Most years Prime Day takes place in July, but this is no normal year.
-We're just a month and a half away from the biggest sales period of the year, but there are still some deals to be found on PC gaming gear on Prime Day.
-Here are the best we've found so far, including a few gaming laptops and monitors, 1TB SSDs for less than $100, and desktop gaming PCs.
+Most years, Prime Day takes place in July, but this is no normal year, so it was pushed back to October.
+We're just a month and a half away from Black Friday, which surely affected this year's offerings a little, but that doesn't mean there's nothing good on sale.
+Here are the best Prime Day deals we've found so far, including a few gaming laptops and monitors, 1TB SSDs for less than $100, and desktop gaming PCs.

+You'll find the biggest collection of deals in this list, but for more specificity, check out our list of the most popular Prime Day deals, as well as the Prime Day deals we actually bought ourselves.

 Prime Day deals - quick links